alan-turing-institute/census2021-backbrief/deliverables/report.md

 ### Accepting loss of precision

 There is usually a trade-off to be made between precision and recall.
 Since we are so close to the target for recall we considered whether it might be worth making this tradeoff.
 However (see in particular the figure in the Annex) the bounds on the precision are so tight that tradeoff does not seem to be in our favour.
-(Reading this graph by ete, it is, perhaps, about a factor of 4 or more: if one gives up 0.1 percentage points of precision, one gains only 0.025 percentage points of recall, not enough to go from $99.6\,\%$ to $99.75\,\%$.)
+(Reading this graph by eye, it is, perhaps, about a factor of 4 or more: if one gives up 0.1 percentage points of precision, one gains only 0.025 percentage points of recall, not enough to go from $99.6\,\%$ to $99.75\,\%$.)

 Can "Machine Learning" help?